dthain/vfd-display/README.md

 ![Finished Board](board-empty.jpg)

-Here is the board populated with parts and the display:
+Here is the board populated with parts and the display.
+(Note that the display faces away from the board.)

 ![Populated Board](board-complete.jpg)